TehMuffinMoo/ibPS/docs/Functions/BloxOne Threat Defense/Remove-B1TDLookalikeTarget.md

 ```

 ## DESCRIPTION
-This function is used to remove a lookalike target domain from the account
+This function is used to remove a lookalike target domain from the account.

 The Lookalike Target Domains are second-level domains BloxOne uses to detect lookalike FQDNs against, i.e the list of defined lookalike domains to monitor.

 ## EXAMPLES